 Game of Thrones followed A Song of Ice and Fire quite closely in the first four seasons, especially in season 1.
 It is no surprise that this is when the show was great.
 During these seasons, what everyone loved about Game of Thrones was the mix of intriguing, original characters, intense character drama filled with excellent dialogue, the unpredictable political intrigue that gives the illusion of no plot armor and reminds the audience that any character can die at any time.
 Think back to the execution of Eddard ‘Ned’ Stark in season 1, the slaughter of King Robert Baratheon’s bastard babies in season 2, the mutiny and brutal murder of Lord Commander Jeor Mormont in season 3, the Red Wedding in season 3, the sudden demise of King Joffrey Baratheon in season 4, and the death of Lord Tywin Lannister in season 4.

 The first four seasons weren’t without their epic battle scenes either, and those were impressively shot and were, for the most part, tactically sound.
+Still too much Hollywood embellishment of course with not enough shields, polearms, almost all fighting being done with swords, excessive twirly moves and wide arcing sword blows, but the general battle design made some sense.
 The Battle of Blackwater doesn’t live up to what it is in the books, but it is still remarkable by any cinematic standards and not filled with stupidity in the design of the defense nor the assault.
 The battle at Castle Black no longer spans several days and several nights, and is filled with cinematic grandeur, but is still impressive to behold and is not poorly written.

 Seasons 1 through 4 have their own faults, most notably the complete mishandling of Stannis Baratheon since the first season (the show takes every opportunity to dumb down his accomplishments and change him into someone you’re supposed to dislike) and Shae being unbelievably stupid in seasons 3-4 (boasting that she does not fear the two most powerful people in the world and even acts according to this, when anyone would know better).
 And of course, the first four seasons had to make sacrifices to fit the story into television.
 But overall they represent top tier television, elevating it to new heights in some ways.